 HPV infection is very common.
 Most men and women who have ever had sex get at least one type of genital HPV at some time in their lives.
 Anyone who has had sex can get HPV, even if it was only with only one person, but infections are more likely in people who have had many sex partners.
 Even if a person delays sexual activity until marriage, or only has one partner, they are still at risk of HPV infection if their partner has been exposed.

 You cannot get HPV from:

 To learn more about any of the cancers listed here, visit our website at www.cancer.org or call our toll-free number, 1-800-227-2345.

-Cervical cancer is the most common health problem linked to HPV in women.
+Cervical cancer is the most common cancer linked to HPV in people with a cervix.
 Nearly all cervical cancers are caused by HPV.

 Cervical cancer can be found early and even prevented with routine screening tests.
 The Pap test looks for changes in cervical cells caused by HPV infection.
 The HPV test looks for the infection itself.

 Cervical cancer is preventable with vaccines and regular screening tests.
-More than half of the women in the United States who get cervical cancer have never had or rarely had a Pap test.
+More than half of the people in the United States who get cervical cancer have never had or rarely had screening tests.

-HPV can also cause cancer of the vulva, which is the outer or external part of the female genital organs.
-This is a much less common cancer than cervical cancer.
+HPV can also cause cancer of the vulva, which is the outer part of the female genital organs.
+This cancer is much less common than cervical cancer.

 There’s no standard screening test for this cancer other than routine physical exams.